Tuning Neural Network Models for Better Accuracy

 Post-processing consists of the following steps.

-Step 1 consists of running the models and saving the outputs as variables.
+Step 2: Validating the data.
 Step 2 is completed by using the visualizations of the model training history.

-2) Visually inspect for anomalies
+Visually inspect for anomalies;

-Step 3 consists of collecting the output variables, creating a DataFrame to hold all the metadata and output information, and saving this DataFrame to a CSV file.
+Step 3: Saving the results.
+Step 3 consists of collecting the output variables, creating a DataFrame to hold all the metadata and output information, and saving this DataFrame to a CSV file (a comma-separated values text file format used to store tabular data).
+A DataFrame is a Pandas data structure similar to a table with rows and columns.

 NOTE: The